UBC-MDS/DSCI-532_2025_4_vdash/reports/m2-reflection.md

 All components are properly linked via callbacks to update charts dynamically.

 ## 2. Data Visualizations
-- **Horsepower Boxplot**: Displays the distribution of horsepower across different selected filters, allowing users to compare performance variations.
-This visualization helps in identifying outliers and trends within specific categories.
+- **Horsepower Boxplot**: The Horsepower Boxplot provides an overview of the horsepower distribution across different selected filters.
+It allows users to identify variations in performance and detect outliers.
+Users can compare horsepower ranges for different vehicle types, helping them assess performance differences between categories.
+Tooltips display key statistical values such as minimum, Q1, median, Q3, and maximum horsepower.
+The boxplot updates dynamically based on user selections, ensuring that changes in filtering criteria are reflected in real-time.

 ## 3. Pending and Differentiated Implementations
 - The structure follows our original sketch with minor usability enhancements: